sentinel-1/local-lab/README.md

 1. **Fork** the project.
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some fmazing feature or fix'`).
+3. Commit your changes (`git commit -m 'Add some amazing feature or fix'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a **pull request**.